 Among those gathered for the beatification ceremony was Supreme Knight Carl A. Anderson, representing the 1.8 million Knights of Columbus throughout the world, including those in the pope’s homeland of Poland.
 Anderson had met with John Paul II on a number of occasions and was appointed by the pope to key Vatican advisory bodies.
 In multiple media interviews with several media outlets, including Fox News, the Wall Street Journal, and Time magazine, Anderson said that the late pope’s legacy includes his dedication to a “civilization of love” and peace, and his calls for the laity to build up the Church and transform society in accordance with Gospel values.

-In a moving and personal homily that drew from the day’s scriptural readings and his long-time collaboration and friendship with John Paul, Pope Benedict recalled the funeral Mass for the late pontiff six years ago and the popular opinion – expressed by the words “Santo Subito” (Sainthood Now) – that his predecessor should be placed immediately on the path to sainthood.
+In a moving and personal homily that drew from the day’s scriptural readings and his long-time collaboration and friendship with John Paul II, Pope Benedict recalled the Funeral Mass for the late pontiff six years ago and the popular opinion – expressed by the words “Santo Subito” (Sainthood Now) – that his predecessor should be placed immediately on the path to sainthood.
 Responding to this sentiment, soon after being elected in 2005, Pope Benedict waived the usual five-year waiting period to begin the canonization process.

 “And now the longed for day has come,” Benedict said in his homily.
 “It came quickly because this is what was pleasing to the Lord: John Paul II is blessed!”